Pain Management Programmes

 The Pain Research Institute works with the PMP Department at The Walton Centre to ensure that we continually research PMPs to help make them as effective as possible.

 The multidisciplinary PMP team also contribute to the Pain Research Institute by continuing to set up and collaborate on varied research topics.
-This may include exploring psychological treatment approaches, specialist pain physiotherapy for pain and the benefits of occupational therapy, for example, how to best support patients in work and employment.
+These may include the exploration of psychological treatment approaches, specialist physiotherapy for pain, and the benefits of occupational therapy, such as supporting patients in work and employment.

 The PMP has a dedicated Research Committee that facilitates research projects.
 Our team is linked to universities in and outside of the UK through collaboration and supervision of student projects.

-If you are interested in collaborating with our PMP department or accessing the PMP Registry for data or recruitment, please email us at wcft.pmpresearch@nhs.net.
-Please be aware that registry access incurs a fee that depends on project type.
+If you're interested in collaborating with our PMP department, or accessing the PMP Registry for data or recruitment, please email us at wcft.pmpresearch@nhs.net.
+Please be aware that registry access incurs a fee that depends on the project type.
 This also includes discounted rates for students.